The Superdeep: Plot

-As the group prepares to ascend through the shaft while wearing protective suits with the infected Major, they receive a radio broadcast from Egorov saying that they are under attack and not to open the door to the lower level shaft, even if it's them.
+As the group prepares to ascend through the shaft while wearing protective suits with the infected Major, they receive a radio broadcast from Egorov saying that they are under attack and not to open the door to the lower level shaft, even if it is them.
 Gunfire is heard shortly after and only two of the soldiers return saying they encountered something big, their weapons had no effect, and it now knows where they are.
 The third soldier returns missing an arm and slits his own throat before the door to the shaft closes.
 The soldiers, including the Major stay behind to fight whatever is chasing them while the rest descend in the elevator.

 Anna, Nikolay, Peter, and the Colonel successfully make it to the lower level.
 The group finds a wall of infected melted together, killed by the cold.
-The Colonel decides to go into the 200 degree environment to try and retrieve the elevator key that Dr. Grigoriev took with him.
+The Colonel decides to go into the 200 degree environment to try to retrieve the elevator key that Dr. Grigoriev took with him.
 The protective suits have all been sabotaged by Dr. Grigoriev so the Colonel must go without protection.
 Anna, Peter, and Nikolay agree that even if they make it back, they must not tell anyone about the mold since someone will eventually try to research it and could endanger all life on earth.

 The Colonel does not return so Anna goes out into the 200 degree environment where the organism lives in order to retrieve the elevator key.
 She finds the Colonel dead with the key.
 Upon returning, Peter forces the other two by gunpoint to give him the key so he can return to the surface and become famous for discovering the mold.
 Peter is attacked by a large creature made up of screaming infected hosts that have all been melted into one organism.
 Anna hides in the cafeterias freezer, before taking the elevator key from Peter who has been absorbed.
 Anna finds Nikolay and together they barely escape the creature by getting on the elevator to the surface.
 They use the elevator key to begin their ascent but discover the Major melted into the floor.
 The Major begs that he not be allowed to the surface since it would cause the death of all life on the planet.
 Nikolay insists on escaping the facility no matter the cost and violently fights Anna over the elevators controls.
 The Major saves Anna by stabbing Nikolay through the neck, killing him.
-Anna now infected is dragged off by a hazmat team but not before being able to plummet the elevator.
+Anna, now infected, is dragged off by a hazmat team, but not before being able to plummet the elevator.
 While being taken to the surface, Anna steals a grenade from one of the hazmat soldiers and forces them to let her go.
-Now outside in the cold and surrounded by soldiers, Anna pulls the pin on the grenade in order to kill the mold within her and keep its existence a secret.
+Now outside in the cold and surrounded by soldiers, Anna attempts to pull the pin on the grenade in order to kill the mold within her and keep its existence a secret, but the soldiers are able to inject her with a tranquilizer to further experiment on her.